-In many real-life applications, the state processes of interest often subject to sudden and substantial changes, and the pure diffusion models fail to capture this unexpected shocks.
+In many real-life applications, the state dynamics of interest often incur abrupt changes, and the classical diffusion models fail to capture the sudden shocks.
 For instance, stock prices can experience sharp jumps in response to unexpected news, and similar phenomena are observed in neuron dynamics, climate data, and other domains.
 To address these limitations, extending the existing continuous-time RL theory and algorithms is imperative to account for jump-diffusion processes.
-Jump-diffusion models are essential for accurately representing dynamics where abrupt, unpredictable changes occur in state variables.
-In the area of financial engineering, jump-diffusion models can capture market behaviors characterized by sudden asset price changes. \cite{merton1976option} incorporates jumps into the underlying asset price model to extend the classical Black-Scholes model.
+In quantitative finance, jump-diffusion models have been widely used to capture market behavior in response to sudden asset price changes.
+For example, \cite{merton1976option} incorporates jumps into the underlying asset price model to extend the classical Black-Scholes model.
 In particular, dark pool trading in equity markets is a prime example in which jump-diffusion models are essential.
 Dark pools are alternative trading venues that allow large orders to be executed without significant market impact but with the uncertainty of order execution.
-The liquidity in dark pools is not publicly quoted, and trades are settled based on prices determined by traditional exchanges, leading to sudden, unpredictable execution events (\citealt{kratz2014optimal,kratz2015portfolio}).
-This makes the dark pool trading a suitable candidate for modeling with jump-diffusion processes.
-Due to the widespread application of jump-diffusion processes, \cite{gao2024reinforcement,meng2024reinforcement} have recently explored the application of reinforcement learning within jump-diffusion frameworks.
-However, their results and examples still rely on the Shannon entropy in order to derive some explicit expressions of the optimal policy particularly in the LQ framework.
+The liquidity in dark pools is not publicly quoted, and trades are settled based on prices determined by traditional exchanges, leading to sudden, unpredictable execution events (see \citealt{kratz2014optimal,kratz2015portfolio}).
+This makes the dark pool trading a suitable model to employ the jump-diffusion processes.
+For theoretical studies on RL in jump-diffusion framework, \cite{gao2024reinforcement} recently generalize the continuous-time q-learning from \cite{jia2023q} to jump-diffusion models and examined some financial applications; \cite{meng2024reinforcement} investigate the RL algorithms for intensity control in jump-diffusion models with an application to choice-based network revenue management; \cite{WY2024} study the unified q-learning for mean-field control and mean-field game problems with distribution-dependent McKean-Vlasov jump-diffusion processes.
+However, the aforementioned results only focus on the Shannon entropy in order to derive some explicit expressions of the optimal policy in the form of Gibbs measure.